Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 You know, maybe you start a community garden, maybe you're able to raise funds for a local conservation group.
 But most people who'll be listening to this podcast have the ability to do something, to make a difference in the world.
 And it can be very small, but small things can turn into big things.

-[50:26] Rhett: I think it's this whole idea of an entrepreneurial mindset, a willingness to take risks and think about things differently and look for opportunities.
-It's the ability to wear many hats, overcome adversity or challenges, and then also recognize opportunities, build off successes.
-Have resilience and be adaptable.
+[50:14] Rhett: I think it's this whole idea of an entrepreneurial mindset, a willingness to take risks and think about things differently and look for opportunities.
+It's the ability to wear many hats, overcome adversity or challenges, and then also recognize opportunities, build off successes, to have resilience and be adaptable.

 So Mongabay has evolved so much since its beginning, and I never expected it to turn out to be anywhere near as big as it is today, but it's a product of being willing to listen and then iterate based off feedback.
 And so that flexibility has been absolutely critical for our existence.